JanCBrammer/biopeaks/paper/paper.md

 with the biosignal throughout its analysis.

 An analyst who wants to extract information from heart or breathing biosignals must perform multiple steps.
-First, they must verify if the biosignal quality is sufficient for analysis.
-Biosignals can be corrupted for a number of reasons, including movement artifacts, poor sensor placement and many more. `biopeaks` allows the analyst to quickly visualize a biosignal and interact with it (panning, zooming) in order to evaluate its quality.
+First, they must verify if the biosignals' quality is sufficient for analysis.
+Biosignals can be corrupted for a number of reasons, including movement artifacts, poor sensor placement and many more. `biopeaks` allows the analyst to quickly visualize a biosignal and interact with it (panning, zooming) to evaluate its quality.
 If the analyst deems the biosignal's quality sufficient they proceed to identify local extrema.
 Local extrema include R-peaks in electrocardiogram (ECG) and systolic peaks in photoplethysmogram (PPG), representing the contraction of the ventricular heart muscle and subsequent ejection of blood.
 In breathing biosignals,